 - Let my gloves and hats dry, or run them through the wash.

-- Replenish my first aid kit, particularly any Leukotape strips I used.
+- Replenish my first aid kit, particularly the Leukotape strips and Ibuprofen I used.

 - Replenish my DEET and sunscreen.